filchyboy/filchyboy.github.io/_posts/2025-12-31-todays-plan.md

 # Daily Plan - Wednesday, December 31, 2025

 ## Today's Theme
-I'm ending the year focused on pricing infrastructure - I've made 15 commits to the pricing-and-metering-scaffolds feature set this week and touched it just yesterday, so the context is completely fresh.
-I also want to knock out a couple of high-momentum items from the decision-layer work (82 commits this week!) before they lose steam.
-It's the last day of the year, so I'm being realistic about 8 hours of focused work.
+It's the last day of the year, and I'm deep in the pricing-and-metering-scaffolds work with 15 commits this week and fresh context from yesterday.
+I want to maintain that momentum and knock out the foundational database layer while I have the mental model loaded.
+The decision-layer work is also hot (82 commits this week!), so if I have energy left, I'll tackle the conversations migration to keep that parallel track moving.

 ## The Main Work

-**1. Create monoliths migration (pricing-1a-1-monoliths-migration)**
-I touched the pricing scaffolds yesterday and I've been deep in this feature set all week (15 commits).
-The recency score of +4.5 and momentum of +3.0 tell the story - I have all the context loaded about how pricing structures will work in the platform.
-Starting with the monoliths migration makes sense because it's the foundation for the entire pricing model.
-I need to get this table structure right before I can build the Monolith model on top of it.

-**2. Create Monolith model (pricing-1a-2-monolith-model)**
-This follows directly from the migration work and benefits from the same fresh context.
-Since I'm already in the pricing domain with momentum, it makes sense to complete this pairing while I understand exactly how the table structure maps to the model layer.
-These two tasks together will give me a complete monoliths foundation.
+**pricing-1a-1-monoliths-migration: Create monoliths migration** I touched the pricing-and-metering-scaffolds feature set yesterday (recency +4.5) and I've been heads-down on it all week with 15 commits (momentum +3.0).
+The database foundation needs to go in before anything else can move forward, and I have the schema design fresh in my head.
+This is the critical path for the entire pricing system, so starting here makes complete sense.

+**pricing-1a-2-monolith-model: Create Monolith model** Since I'll have just created the migration, the context for building the Eloquent model will be loaded and ready to go.
+Same behavioral signals apply here (score 22.5), and it's a natural continuation - migrations without models are useless.
+I want to get both the table structure and the model layer done together while I'm in that headspace.

+**pricing-1b-1-meters-migration: Create meters migration** This rounds out the database scaffolding for the pricing system.
+With the same momentum and recency signals (score 22.5), it makes sense to complete the foundational migrations in one focused session.
+Meters and monoliths are the two core tables that everything else depends on, and I'd rather have all the schema work done together than context-switch back to migrations later.

-**3. Create migration for conversations table (p1-migration-conversations)** The decision-layer has been my dominant focus this week with 82 commits - that's massive momentum I don't want to lose.
-I touched this feature set 2 days ago, so the context is still reasonably fresh (recency +4.0).
-The conversations migration is foundational for the decision layer architecture, and getting this in place keeps that strategic work moving forward even as I'm also advancing pricing.
+**p1-migration-conversations: Create migration for conversations table** The decision-layer feature set has been my primary focus this week with 82 commits, and I worked on it two days ago (recency +4.0).
+While the pricing work is getting the database foundation, I can weave this in if I hit a good stopping point - it's a similar type of work (migration creation) and keeps my other high-momentum track active.
+The conversations table is foundational for the decision system, and getting it in place unlocks model work on that side.

-**4. Create meters migration (pricing-1b-1-meters-migration)**
-Coming back to pricing after the conversations work, this meters migration is the next logical step in the scaffolding sequence.
-I've got the momentum and context from working on monoliths earlier in the day, and meters are the counterpart to monoliths in the pricing architecture.
-Keeping both migrations moving forward together maintains my strategic focus on pricing infrastructure.

 ## Housekeeping

-**Review PHPStan errors in ToonTokenVerifierTest.php** This file has 38 errors and is the top offender in my PHPStan report.
-Since I'm touching foundational code today with migrations and models, it's a good moment to clean up some technical debt in the test suite.
-I don't need to fix all 38, but I should understand what's breaking and maybe knock out a few.
+**PHPStan baseline review for ToonTokenVerifierTest.php** With 2,128 PHPStan errors and ToonTokenVerifierTest.php showing 38 errors at the top of the list, I should spend 20 minutes seeing if any of these are actual bugs versus just type annotation issues.
+The test suite shows 0% pass rate, which feels like a configuration problem, but the PHPStan errors might reveal real issues in the authentication layer.

-**Check accessibility violations**
+**Quick scan of the 51 accessibility violations**
-My a11y score is at 30% when the threshold is 90% - that's rough.
-I should at least review the 51 violations to understand what categories are causing problems.
-I won't fix them all today, but I need awareness before this gets worse.
+30% accessibility score is pretty rough, and with 51 violations flagged, I should at least understand what the critical issues are.
+I won't fix them all today, but knowing whether they're in core components or edge cases helps me prioritize future work.

 ## Parked

-I'm deliberately setting aside the slice-02-customer-analytics and slice-05-crm-mailchimp tasks even though they both have good momentum (6 commits this week, touched 2 days ago).
-They're smaller cleanup items, and I want to maintain my strategic focus on pricing infrastructure and decision-layer foundations.
-Those slices can wait until next week when I have fresh energy in the new year.

-The Meter model (pricing-1b-3-meter-model) is also parked for today - if I get through the four main tasks, I'll be thrilled.
-I'd rather complete migrations and one model thoroughly than rush through everything and lose quality on the last day of the year.
+**slice-02-customer-analytics cleanup** - Even though this has momentum signals (6 commits this week, score 22.0), it's a deletion task that doesn't block anything.
+I'll keep the pricing scaffolds as my primary focus since they're more foundational.

+**slice-05-crm-mailchimp review** - Same deal here - 6 commits this week but it's a review task, not a blocker.
+The database migrations are more critical path work.

+**p4-observer-decision-record-immutability** - This is part of the decision-layer work (82 commits this week), but it's an enhancement rather than foundational infrastructure.
+I'll come back to this after the conversations migration if I have time, but the table schema comes first.

+Happy New Year to me - let's ship some database migrations and end 2025 with clean foundational work in place. 🚀